Culture of Ann Arbor, Michigan: Sites of interest

 The Ann Arbor Hands-On Museum, located in a renovated and expanded historic downtown fire station, contains more than 250 interactive exhibits featuring science and technology.
 Artrain, located on North Main Street, is a traveling art museum located on a train.

 A number of other art galleries exist in the city, notably in the downtown area and around the University of Michigan campus, notably the University of Michigan Museum of Art, which has a variety of outdoor sculptures, including Orion and Daedalus.

+A mural located on the corner of Liberty Street and State Street downtown, colloquially referred to as The Bookstore Mural, is one of the city's most well-known pieces of public art.

 Several buildings throughout the downtown area, like Sweetwaters Coffee and Tea and The Ark, showcase pieces of independent installation art in the form of small "fairy doors".
 Maps of their locations can be found at Sweetwaters or the Chamber of Commerce.

-Beer and Brewing

-Aside from a large restaurant scene in the Main Street, State Street, and South University Avenue areas, Ann Arbor has a significant beer-brewing culture.
-The city is home to four brewpubs located in the downtown area: Arbor Brewing Company, Grizzly Peak Brewing Company, Blue Tractor, and the nationally acclaimed Jolly Pumpkin Artisan Ales brewpub.
-Ann Arbor's West Side is also home to Wolverine State Brewing Company.
-Breweries in the nearby town of Ypsilanti (e.g. Corner Brewery) also contribute to Ann Arbor's brew scene.